 I also have a friend who is a lesbian and a very creative writer.
 I have done editing for her a number of times, but she knows that I cannot work on material that promotes lesbianism because of what is in my own conscience.
 Does she take offense at that or run off to find a lawyer to take me to court to try to force me to edit her pieces that include lesbian subject matter?
 Absolutely not.
 And why not?
 Because this person cares as much about me and MY individual rights as she does about her own.
 So I work with her gladly whenever I can, and she understands that her works that cover subject matter I’m uncomfortable with will need to be dealt with by someone else.

 Now those two transactions are from my real life.
 So let’s take a look at a transaction that has not happened in my own life, but which represents some transactions that have come to light during this political battle.
 Let’s take a Muslim baker.
 Suppose I go into his bakery and order a cake for a special event, and I order these words for the top of the cake.
 “Jesus Christ is Lord!
 Mohammed is a Fake!”
 Should that Muslim baker be forced by the U. S. government to bake that cake and write those words on the top of it?
-They go against everything he believes and lives for, and must, undoubtedly, grief his own soul.
-Of course he should NOT be forced by anyone to bake that cake and write those words.
-He should NOT be forced to do business with me.
+They go against everything he believes and lives for, and must, undoubtedly, grieve his own soul.
+Of course he should not be forced by anyone to bake that cake and write those words.
+He should not be forced to do business with me.

 But here’s the real issue.
-I, as a person who genuinely cares about EVERYONE’S individual rights, would NEVER even think of asking that Muslim baker to do such a thing.
+I, as a person who genuinely cares about everyone’s individual rights, would never even think of asking that Muslim baker to do such a thing.
 I have more respect for him than that.